Supervisor profiles – Cardiff

 How often PhD students see you in a timetabled group meeting: At least once a week

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per week; All in person
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once a fortnight; mixture of virtually and in person.

 Research Group website >>